NuTime: Numerically Multi-Scaled Embedding for Large-Scale Time-Series Pretraining: Introduction

-In summary, this work makes three key contributions: \begin{itemize} \item We propose a numerically multi-scaled embedding module for encoding scalar values in a wide range into a normalized vector space. \item We design a Transformer-based solution for time series representation learning with each input token representing its shape embedding, mean embedding, and std embedding. \item We conduct the first large-scale self-supervised pretraining for time-series data and demonstrate that transferable representations could be learned from the vast set of disparate data. \end{itemize}
+In summary, this work makes three key contributions: \begin{itemize}[topsep=0pt] \item We propose a numerically multi-scaled embedding module for encoding scalar values in a wide range into a normalized vector space, which allows time series models to scale to large datasets. \item We design a general-purpose Transformer-based solution for time series representation learning with each input token representing its shape embedding, mean embedding, and std embedding. \item We conduct large-scale self-supervised pretraining for time-series data and demonstrate that transferable representations could be learned from the vast set of disparate data.
+It is the first time that deep learning models outperform traditional methods on the UCR and UEA classification archives. \end{itemize}